-- 1. Consent calendar items removed for discussion - a.
-Members, the city manager, or other charter officers may request that any matter be removed from the consent calendar and a separate vote taken. - b.
+- 1. Consent calendar, and any items removed for discussion. - a.
+Mayor, members, or charter officers may request that any matter be removed from the consent calendar and a separate vote taken. - b.
 All matters remaining on the consent calendar shall be approved by a single action, such single action to have the legal effect of individual action on each matter. - c.
 If consent calendar items are removed, they shall be discussed immediately after adoption of the balance of the consent calendar.

-2. Public Hearings.
+2. Public Hearings